meisyal/staruml-ruby/README.md

 * tool will generate constants.
 * the constants support public and private constants.

+## Installation

+The simplest way to install staruml-ruby is from StarUML extension repository.
+This installation method is explained as follows:

+1. Open StarUML.
+2. Click **Tools** -> **Extension Manager...**.
+The Extension Manager window will appear as a pop window.
+3. Install the Ruby extension by clicking **Install** button.

+Note that internet connection is needed to perfom the installation.

+StarUML extension repository stores extensions that officially registered.
+Because of it, I **highly recommend** to use this method.
+Registered extensions are available on [this page][starumlextension].

+See [Installation][installation] for other installation methods.

 ## How to use this extension

 Please, follow these steps below.